schombert/Project-Alice/docs/extensions.md

 - `alice_artificial_gp_limitant`: Limit the number of GP allies the AI can have
 - `alice_rename_dont_use_localisation`: Keys specified on `change_region_name` or `change_province_name` will be treated as CSV keys, otherwise they will define in-line.
 - `alice_spherelings_only_ally_sphere`: Spherelings will only ally their spherelord.
+- `alice_overseas_mil`: Militancy increase in overseas provinces when overseas maintenance is at zero.

 ### Political party triggers